J.P. Crawford Player Props: Mariners vs. Angels

 Angels Pitching Rankings (2022)

-- Angels pitchers combined to allow 168 total home runs last year (one per game).
-That ranked 11th in baseball.
+- Angels pitchers combined to allow 168 total home runs at a rate of one per game (11th in the league).

 © 2023 Data Skrive.
 All rights reserved.